deiger/AirCon/README.md

    ```bash
    ./query_cli.py --user foo@example.com --passwd my_pass --app tornado-us --config config.json
    ```
-   The CLI will generate a config file, that needs to be passed to the AC control server below.
+   The CLI will generate a config file, that needs to be passed to the A/C control server below.
-   If you have more than one AC that you would like to control, create a separate config file for each AC, and run a separate control process.
-You can select the AC that the config is generated for by setting the `--device` flag to the device name you configured in the app.
+   If you have more than one A/C that you would like to control, create a separate config file for each A/C, and run a separate control process.
+You can select the A/C that the config is generated for by setting the `--device` flag to the device name you configured in the app.

-## Run the AC control server
+## Run the A/C control server

 1. Download [hisense.py](hisense.py).
 1. Test out that you can run the server, e.g.: